Disclosure Framework—Disclosure Review: Income Taxes

 - Read the Decision Questions Considered in Establishing Disclosure Requirements of the proposed Accounting Standards Update.

-- Read the FASB in Focus which summarizes the proposed Update to the Accounting Standards Codification.
+- Read the FASB in Focus which summarizes the amendments in the proposed Update to the FASB Accounting Standards Codification®.

-- Read comment letters on the proposed Accounting Standards Update.
+- Read the comment letter summary on the proposed Accounting Standards Update.

 *Tentative Board Decisions Reached to DateTentative Board Decisions Reached to Date